"We travel not to escape life, but for life not to escape us." - anonymous

 • <video>

-• Stroll the Mur River to explore the hipster neighborhoods such as the Annen Quarter and the Mariahilferstrasse.
-Drop by at the lively Farmers Market or have a coffee at one of the cool cafés.
+• Walk along the Mur River to see trendy areas like the Annen Quarter and Mariahilferstrasse.
+Visit the busy Farmers Market or enjoy a coffee at a nice café.

 • A funicular leads up Schlossberg, the town hill, to the Uhrturm, a centuries-old clock tower.